Lamar University: History

-In August 2007, the university completed construction on Cardinal Village IV, a $16-million expansion of its residence halls.
-The University completed construction of Cardinal Village Phase V in August 2010 bringing on-campus housing capacity to 2,500 students.
+In August 2007, the university completed construction on Cardinal Village IV, a $16 million expansion of its residence halls.
+The university completed construction of Cardinal Village Phase V in August 2010 bringing on-campus housing capacity to 2,500 students.

-The university, in anticipation of the return of football program in 2010, renovated and upgraded Provost Umphrey Stadium (formerly Cardinal Stadium) and a new state-of-the-art Dauphin Athletic Complex.
+The university, in anticipation of the return of the football program in 2010, renovated and upgraded Provost Umphrey Stadium (formerly Cardinal Stadium) and a new state-of-the-art Dauphin Athletic Complex.
 In October 2014, Lamar broke ground for an administration building to be named the Wayne A. Reaud Building.
 The building houses the newly established Reaud Honors College.
 Another recent project included renovation of the Setzer Student Center.
-The renovation project had a $28,000,000 cost.
+The renovation project had a $28 million cost.
 The renovated building was opened on April 12, 2018.

 Academics

 Lamar offers 96 undergraduate, 50 master's and eight doctoral degree programs in seven academic colleges.
 The academic colleges are the College of Engineering, College of Education and Human Development, College of Business, College of Fine Arts and Communication, the College of Arts and Sciences, the College of Graduate Studies, and the Reaud Honors College.
 Lamar is classified as a Doctoral Research University by the Carnegie Classification of Institutions of Higher Education and is one of only two universities classified as such within the Texas State University System.
 Lamar and Kunming University of Science and Technology in southwest China have an exchange program that allows Chinese students to attend Lamar for one year while pursuing their bachelor's degree.

 The university also has many academic units that fall outside of the five main colleges.
 The College of Graduate Studies handles graduate students.
 The Center for Teaching and Learning Enhancement offers training and support to faculty and runs the university's Active and Collaborative Engagement for Students (ACES) Program.
-The ACES program is designed to provide support to high risk students and integrate active learning methods into all core courses at LU.
+The ACES program is designed to provide support to high-risk students and integrate active learning methods into all core courses at LU.
 The university also provides secondary education through the Texas Academy for Leadership in the Humanities, stateu.com and the Texas Governor's School.

 In the summer of 2009, Lamar University partnered with the University of Texas at Arlington to create an online dual credit program for high school students in Texas, stateu.com.
-The partnership between the two universities operates at the website stateu.com.
+The partnership between the two universities operates on the website stateu.com.
 Online dual credit courses are available for free to high school students through state funding via House Bill 3646.

-The BAAS online degree completion program, an expansion of a degree the university has offered for almost 20 years, is offered online through Lamar University Academic Partnerships.